 A credential that can be used by an application to access an API.
 It informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that has been granted.
-An Access Token can be either an opaque string or a JSON Web Token (JWT), and should be transmitted to the API as a Bearer credential in an HTTP Authorization header.
+An Access Token can be in any format, but two popular options include opaque strings and JSON Web Tokens (JWT).
+They should be transmitted to the API as a Bearer credential in an HTTP Authorization header.
 See Access Tokens.

-The URL to which Auth0 sends its response after an API call.
+The URL to which Auth0 sends its response after authentication.
 It is often the same URL to which a user is redirected after authentication.